WallarooLabs/Workshops/Forecasting/Retail-CPG/Readme.md

-This is the repo for the Retail-CPG Forecasting workshop content
+This is the repo for the Forecasting Retail use case workshop files